Overview: The National Research Mentoring Network (NRMN)

 - Mentors will learn to communicate more effectively, consider issues of human diversity, promote professional development and independence, and develop a reflective approach to mentoring.

-On May 8th, 2017 a group of five faculty and staff members from Ohio State participated in the NRMN-CAN Facilitating Mentor Training Workshop.
+In May 2017, a group of four faculty and staff members from Ohio State participated in the NRMN-CAN Facilitating Mentor Training Workshop.
+To learn more about this event, go here.
+They were joined by five others who were trained in 2018.
+The next cohort will be trained in March 2019.

 - This NIH funded program allows participants from the Big Ten Academic Alliance institutions to learn evidence-based approaches to mentor training and gain the knowledge, confidence, and facilitation skills needed to implement training and customize an implementation plan for their own campus.